silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/01_Editing_Content.md

 ## Editing content

+<div class="note" markdown="1">If your website includes other features specific to all pages you may see other fields here too.</div>

 ![Editing pages section](/_images/Content-Editing.png)

 1. In the **Pages** section, select the page you want to edit in the site tree.